Maven (wrestler): Television career

 In July 2005, Huffman was featured in episode three of MTV's The 70s House where he and other WWE wrestlers competed in a game of dodge ball.

 In March 2006, it was announced by VH1 that Huffman would be a participant in The Surreal Life season 6.
 On the first episode, he was picked by the existing castmates as the seventh and final cast member in a "15 More Minutes of Fame Reality Hunk Pageant," beating four other reality "hunks", including former American Idol contestant Corey Clark.

 Subsequently, Huffman was a host for a show on BET J called BET's J List.
 He also appeared on the Home Shopping Network's weekday morning show, HSN Today, as its exercise and wellness expert as well as the co-host of HSN's NFL Pro Football Fan Shop.
 He was terminated from HSN after his arrest in Florida in 2012 for an offense related to prescription drugs.

+YouTube career

-Maven launched a YouTube channel in June 2023 where he discusses his WWE career and offers insights into life as a professional wrestler.
+Huffman launched a YouTube channel in June 2023.
+He focuses his content on discussions of his WWE career and insights into life as a professional wrestler.
 The channel amassed more than 100,000 subscribers in a month and eventually reached the half-million mark.